Vani19-hub/TvMaze/README.md

 # Tvshow

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+This project was generated with Angular CLI - version 10.2.0.

 Angular project to show list of shows based on Categories(Genre) and Rating.

+# Prerequisites

+node.js
+npm
+Typescript

 # UI frameworks and Angular version